 The DRC, with a population of 58 million, is held together tenuously by a transitional government which was consolidated in 2003.
-The eastern part of the country, rich in resources and bordering conflict-ridden Rwanda, Burundi, and Uganda, has traditionally been the crux of fighting which reportedly claimed the lives of some 3.3 million people between 1998 and 2002.13
+The eastern part of the country, rich in resources and bordering conflict-ridden Rwanda, Burundi, and Uganda, has traditionally been the crux of fighting which reportedly claimed the lives of some 3.3 million people between 1998 and 2002.

 It was in Ituri in eastern DRC, in early 2003, that reports of massacres, rapes, and cannibalism received worldwide attention.
 Since 1999, Ituri has been racked by a devastating conflict which has claimed the lives of more than 55,000 civilians and caused more than 500,000 people to flee from their homes.
-14 Uruguayan MONUC troops watched helplessly in May 2003 as thousands of residents fled during bloody fighting in the town of Bunia.
+Uruguayan MONUC troops watched helplessly in May 2003 as thousands of residents fled during bloody fighting in the town of Bunia.
 In response, the United Nations passed Security Council Resolution 1484, authorising a Chapter VII intervention in Bunia to protect UN staff and assets, as well as civilians, until MONUC could reinforce its presence.
-15 The European Union responded with the three-month Operation Artemis, a Multi-national Intervention Force (MNF) under French command.
+The European Union responded with the three-month Operation Artemis, a Multi-national Intervention Force (MNF) under French command.
 Artemis, with 2200 soldiers from 17 countries, was the first military mission fielded by the EU outside Europe.
-16

 According to the civilians interviewed for this report, Operation Artemis successfully averted the immediate threat of violence in Bunia.
 However, atrocities continued outside Bunia town, and the operation's limited period and mandate of deployment meant that many militia leaders remained active.
 As one observer noted, its successor, the MONUC contingent, inherited a much more challenging task: 'Artemis put the lid on a boiling pot.
 MONUC has to stop the pot from boiling.'

-17 population.
+When Artemis departed in September 2003, additional MONUC forces arrived, with a new Chapter VII mandate which allowed them to use weapons to protect the population.
 There are 4700 military personnel in Ituri, deployed in seven locations outside Bunia.
-18 Lack of clarity regarding interpretation and implementation of MONUC's Chapter VII mandate is one of the mission's biggest frustrations to date.
+Lack of clarity regarding interpretation and implementation of MONUC's Chapter VII mandate is one of the mission's biggest frustrations to date.
 According to interviewees in Kinshasa, Goma, and Bunia, the decision-making mechanisms and modalities of using force are ill-defined.
 Commanders can, and do, overrule actions that might endanger their troops.